prometheus-net/prometheus-net/README.md

 # Benchmarks

-A suite of benchmarks is included if you wish to explore the performance characteristics of the app.
+A suite of benchmarks is included if you wish to explore the performance characteristics of the library.
 Simply build and run the `Benchmarks.NetCore` project in Release mode.

 As an example of the performance of measuring data using prometheus-net, we have the results of the MeasurementBenchmarks here, converted into measurements per second: